Chapter 1 Week 1

 Comments Number of replies to the tweet

-Similarly, access to anonymised crime data through www.police.uk, which you just downloaded, allows us to ask questions about levels of crime in our local area, and use these data to answer them.
+Similarly, access to anonymised crime data through www.police.uk, which you just downloaded, allows us to ask questions about levels of crime in our local area and use these data to answer them.
 Access to this data allows us to study crime trends across the UK.
-It allows us to answer questions that we might have - such as, which crime category had the highest number of recorded crimes in the last year?
+It allows us to answer questions - such as which crime category had the highest number of recorded crimes in the last year?
 Or is the volume of crime increasing, decreasing, or staying the same?

-It is important to always seek out a data dictionary when using data, to know what the variables represent.
-And if you are making your own dataset, then to create a data dictionary to let others (and even your future self) know what your data set is all about.
+It is important to always seek out a data dictionary when using data to know what the variables represent.
+And if you are making your own dataset, then create a data dictionary to let others (and even your future self) know what your dataset is all about.

 1.11 Levels of measurement